umbraco/UmbracoDocs/15/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 If you check out the `~/.github/workflows` folder in your solution, you will see there is a readme file and a build.yml file.

 The build.yml file is used by GitHub Actions, which will perform some tasks for you when certain criteria are met.
-If you haven't worked with continuous integration and deployment (CI/CD) before, then this may seem like magic - but don't worry we will run through the commands.
+If you’re new to continuous integration and deployment (CI/CD), we’ll go through the commands together.

 The build.yml file contains several things, let's have a quick overview: